 |

-This is a group of more than 100 islands off the southern coast of Western Australia.
-It stretches 230km from its eastern group at Israelite Bay to Esperance at its western end.
+This is a group of more than 100 islands that stretch 230km from its eastern group at Israelite Bay to Esperance at its western end.
 The islands are mostly comprised of granite outcrops with steep faces and underwater reefs.
 Many of them have no beaches.
 The waters around the islands support a variety of marine life including scallops, seals, sea lions and dolphins. |

 |